Wooly-AI/docs/docs/Quick Start/Understanding the Container Environment.md

 sidebar_position: 3
 ---

 For the Wooly Client Container, we provide a docker image that includes the Wooly runtime libraries and a CLI.
+Think of this container as **drop-in replacement for your Pytorch CUDA environment with CUDA abstration capability**.

 You will enter your container as the `ubuntu` user.
 It does have `sudo` access, but we recommend you do not use it for anything outside of installing `apt` packages.